weltenbummler123/incentives/README.md

-# Social norms, incentives, and prosocial behavior
+# Social norms explain Effects of Incentives on Prosocial Behavior

 Welcome to our research project page!